dylan-lang/opendylan/documentation/library-reference/source/io/index.rst

 Introduction
 ============

-The I/O library exports the following modules:
+The IO library exports the following modules:

 .. toctree::
    :maxdepth: 2